BBCNI/Interminimal/README.md

 return <Tdiv tag="language" />;
 ```

-`tBind` also accepts an HTML element tag or a React component.
+`tBind` also accepts an HTML element name or a React component.

 ### Properties